-In the continuation analysis, there was an association between the visuospatial WM and remaining on the SLI degree, whereby higher visuospatial WM scores were associated with continuation.
-While this is not a very strong effect, it could be that the cognitive demands of signing and interpreting in the new visuospatial modality are a factor that (consciously or unconsciously) makes students more likely to withdraw from the program (see e.g. Grbić, 2009).
-Due to the high withdrawal rate in one specific cohort, it was not possible to include a mental rotation task in this model, since different cohorts did a different task at the first session.
-However, it would be interesting to see whether other cognitive tasks involving visuospatial cognition are also associated with program drop-out.
-In terms of impulsivity, we did not replicate the result seen by Stone (2017) of the BIS predicting continuation on the degree.
-We only introduced the BIS from session 3 onwards, where all testing was already online due to the pandemic.
+In the continuation analysis, there was a significant relationship between pre-degree visuospatial WM and remaining on the SLI degree, whereby higher visuospatial WM scores were associated with continuation.
+One interpretation of this result is that the cognitive demands of signing and interpreting in the new visuospatial modality are possibly a factor that (consciously or unconsciously) makes students more likely to withdraw from the program (see e.g. Grbić, 2009).
+Due to the high withdrawal rate in one specific cohort, it was not possible to include a mental rotation task in the selection model, since different cohorts did a different rotation task at the first session.
+However, it would be interesting to see whether other cognitive tasks involving visuospatial cognition are also associated with program drop-out, such as the copy-sign task.
+In terms of impulsivity, we did not replicate the result seen by Stone (2017) whereby the BIS predicted continuation on the SLI degree vs. switching to a Deaf Studies course.
+Due to testing session time constraints, we only introduced the BIS from session 3 onwards, where all testing was already online due to the pandemic, but ideally we would have also taken a baseline measure of risk-taking.
 It is quite likely that our participants’ usual risk aversion strategies and levels of impulsiveness were inhibited or changed by the ongoing pandemic.
 The potential for impulsiveness to impact on learning behaviors (e.g. having the confidence to attend deaf social events to practice BSL, etc.) was greatly restricted due to pandemic-related safety measures.
-In future larger studies that follow students all the way through to graduation, it would be interesting to see whether specific cognitive and linguistic skills are associated with continuation or drop-out at particular points in time, for example, during placements or once students start interpreting modules.
+In future larger studies that follow students all the way through to graduation and beyond, it would be interesting to see whether specific cognitive and linguistic skills are associated with continuation or drop-out at particular points in time, for example, during placements, or once students start interpreting modules.

-Change in cognitive and linguistic skills during SLI program
+Changes in cognitive and linguistic skills during SLI program